laravel/docs/notifications.md

 <a name="broadcast-prerequisites"></a>
 ### Prerequisites

 Before broadcasting notifications, you should configure and be familiar with Laravel's [event broadcasting](/docs/{{version}}/broadcasting) services.
-Event broadcasting provides a way to react to server-side fired Laravel events from your JavaScript client.
+Event broadcasting provides a way to react to server-side Laravel events from your JavaScript powered frontend.

 <a name="formatting-broadcast-notifications"></a>
 ### Formatting Broadcast Notifications

-The `broadcast` channel broadcasts notifications using Laravel's [event broadcasting](/docs/{{version}}/broadcasting) services, allowing your JavaScript client to catch notifications in realtime.
+The `broadcast` channel broadcasts notifications using Laravel's [event broadcasting](/docs/{{version}}/broadcasting) services, allowing your JavaScript powered frontend to catch notifications in realtime.
 If a notification supports broadcasting, you can define a `toBroadcast` method on the notification class.
 This method will receive a `$notifiable` entity and should return a `BroadcastMessage` instance.
 If the `toBroadcast` method does not exist, the `toArray` method will be used to gather the data that should be broadcast.
-The returned data will be encoded as JSON and broadcast to your JavaScript client.
+The returned data will be encoded as JSON and broadcast to your JavaScript powered frontend.
 Let's take a look at an example `toBroadcast` method:

     use Illuminate\Notifications\Messages\BroadcastMessage;